puji4810/BitTorrent-Star/README.md

 # BitTorrent-Star
 A command-line based torrent downloader
-A lightweight and efficient command-line torrent downloader written in [Programming Language].
+A lightweight and efficient command-line torrent downloader written in Modern C++(maybe).
 This tool allows you to download torrent files directly from the terminal, making it ideal for headless servers or users who prefer a minimalistic approach.

 ## Features